Joan Kirner: Death

-In August 2013 it was announced that Kirner had been diagnosed with oesophageal cancer and was undergoing chemotherapy and radiation treatment.
+In August 2013, it was announced that Kirner had been diagnosed with esophageal cancer and was undergoing chemotherapy and radiation treatment.
 Kirner died on 1 June 2015, 19 days short of her 77th birthday.

 Honours

 On 26 January 1980, she was named a Member of the Order of Australia for her community service.

 On 1 January 2001, Kirner was awarded the Centenary Medal.
+In the same year she was inducted onto the Victorian Honour Roll of Women.

 On 11 June 2012, she was named a Companion of the Order of Australia for "eminent service to the Parliament of Victoria and to the community through conservation initiatives, contributions to gender equality, the development of education and training programs and the pursuit of civil rights and social inclusion."

-In May 2017 the Victorian Government recognised her legacy by offering 25 scholarships to young women, who will participate in the Joan Kirner Young and Emerging Women Leaders program.
+In May 2017, the Victorian Government recognised her legacy by offering 25 scholarships to young women, who will participate in the Joan Kirner Young and Emerging Women Leaders program.

 In May 2019, the new specialist maternity and paediatric centre at Sunshine Hospital was named the Joan Kirner Women's and Children's Hospital.

 One of two tunnel-boring machines (TBM) to be utilised on the Metro Tunnel project is named Joan, in honour of Kirner.
 This TBM was officially launched on 15 August 2019.